Helen Maroulis

 Helen Louise Maroulis (/məˈruːlɪs/ mə-ROO-liss; born September 19, 1991) is an American freestyle wrestler who competes in the women's 55-kg, 53-kg, and 57-kg categories.
 She has won four gold medals at the World Championships, the first in 2015 and most recently in 2025.
 At the 2016 Summer Olympics in Rio de Janeiro, Brazil, she became the first-ever American to win a gold medal in women's freestyle wrestling at the Olympic Games.

-She currently competes in the Flyweight division of Real American Freestyle (RAF), where she is the current RAF Women's Flyweight Champion.
+She currently competes in the Bantamweight division of Real American Freestyle (RAF), where she is the current RAF Women's Bantamweight Champion.

+The Anthony-Maroulis Trophy is named after Maroulis and Victoria Anthony, and is awarded annually to the top performer in women's college wrestling.

 Background

 Maroulis was born in Rockville, Maryland, the daughter of Paula and Yiannis "John" Maroulis.
 Her father is Greek.
 She attended Magruder High School for three years, where as a freshman she became the first female wrestler to place at the Maryland state wrestling championships.
 Maroulis was also named Most Outstanding Wrestler of a tournament, by pinning a senior boy who had won the year before, and finished high school with 99 career victories.